yash-goli/react-task/README.md

-# Getting Started with Auto1 Task
+# Getting Started with React Task

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).